 Alternative media: Try Films on Demand in addition to/instead of YouTube.

-Academic Search Complete is the library's most popular database because it includes multi-disciplinary coverage,full-text access to journal articles and other scholarly materials not typically available through web searches.
+Academic Search Complete is the library's most popular database.
+It includes multi-disciplinary coverage,full-text access to journal articles and other scholarly materials not typically available through web searches.

-A collection of core scholarly journals in arts, humanities, general science and social sciences dating back to the late 17th century (journals are always included from volume 1, issue 1 up to 1-5 years ago).
+Scholarly journals in the arts, humanities, general science and social sciences dating back to the late 17th century.
 JSTOR is great for historical research but not for current research.

 REMEMBER!